The Caspian Challenge July 25, 2021

 ***Some Special Changes for this Year ***

-SELF-TIMED RACE BEGINS AT 8:30 A.M.; RACERS MAY ALSO START LATER
+SELF-TIMED RACE BEGINS AT 8:30 A.M.; RACERS MAY ALSO START EARLIER or LATER

-The 9th Annual Caspian Challenge, sponsored by the Greensboro Association, is open for registration!
+The 10th Annual Caspian Challenge, sponsored by the Greensboro Association, is open for registration on June 1.
 Join us for a morning of community support and fun activity—but please bring masks (for start and finish), a watch to time yourself, and be conscious of distancing.

-Proceeds from this year’s Caspian Challenge have been designated by the GA board to support the Greensboro Association’s Lake Protection Fund, which helps support milfoil and other invasive species prevention efforts, as well as lake water quality monitoring.
+Proceeds from this year’s Caspian Challenge have been designated by the GA board to support the Greensboro Walkabillity and Bike Ability Projects.
 Whether you run, walk, or just come as a masked cheering squad – we want you to be distanced but involved!

 Children 13 and under are free.
 Minimum age to participate is 7.